Alexander-Fransson/LearningRust/cheatsheet.md

 ## Error handling

+### Derive and debug
+- to display your type implement debug through derive and then use {?:} to print it
+- if you want it ti be formatted rittier you can use {:#?}
+- using derive you can customize the parts of what you want to print out

 ### Panic!
 - prints out an error message, unwinds the stack and exits the programm
 - in multithreded programms it will only exit its own thread